Custom domains, V2 and new embed code options

 Within a day of launching the first iteration of custom domains, we saw hundreds of them created by our customers, which was awesome!

 From the start, we wanted to make the best custom domain feature on the market.
-And, by “best“, we mean: easiest to use for non-tech customers, quickest to implement, and most resilient to bypassing ad-blockers.
+And, by “best“, we mean: easiest to use for non-tech customers and quickest to implement.

 Our custom domains have incredible redundancy too, meaning if one of our proxy servers goes offline, it automatically falls over to the next within a few seconds.
 This was important because we’ve always wanted Fathom’s tracker code to load quickly and always be available, so your analytics can be collected quickly and without any interruptions or “gaps”.
 When we started offering custom domains, we made sure the same was possible - so there wouldn’t be missing stats.